 Try out Spices and Dry Fruits in a Turkish Bazaar

 A Turkish market is the quintessential symbol of the country.
-As a result, visiting the different bazaars in Turkey, is one of the most popular tour activities in Turkey.
+As a result, visiting the different bazaars in Turkey, is one of the Best Things to do in Istanbul.
 Tourists come to these cultural hotspots for the bustling kiosks brimming with delectable local goodies such as Turkish Delights.

 Dried fruit is available in a variety of sizes and shapes in Turkey.
 From a shaved piece of fruit paste wrapped in nuts to dried, pounded fruit leather, there’s something for everyone.